IvanDLar/MOVU-Docs/wiki/User Stories.md

 **Validation:**

-- VA451 - For every car that is displayed, it must have general information before clicking the car for more details: (Front Page Results)
+- VA451 - For every car that is displayed, it must have general information before clicking the car for more details.

-1. Images
-2. Initial price
-3. Basic characteristics (doors, capacity, color, etc).
+  - FP - Front Page Results

-- VA45 - If the user selects a specific car, they will be redirected to another section with all the description of the car (Car Details)
+- VA45 - If the user selects a specific car, they will be redirected to another section with all the description of the car.
+  - CD - Car Details.

-- **Priority**: Low
+- **Priority**: Medium

   **Estimate**: 1 week

-  **Classification**:Should Have
+  **Classification**: Should Have

 ---